nginxinc/nginx-basics-workshops/lab5/readme.md

     }' | jq
     ```

-1. If you check your NGINX Plus Dashboard, you will notice the `web3` server is not taking any active traffic.
+1. If you check your NGINX Plus Dashboard, you will notice the `web3` server has turned `grey` and also is marked as `down`.
+You will also notice that it is not taking any active traffic.
    ![disabled web3](media/dashboard_disabled_web3.png)

 1. You are notified that the `web3` server has been patched and the maintenance has finished.
 It can now be added back to the load balancer to serve client traffic.
 You will now set `web3` server as `down=false` which would inform the NGINX master process to again resume sending traffic to that server.
 Within postman, open `Enable web3 server` request and execute the call by clicking on `Send` button.